 Live is always better for me.
 So if the budget has money for it I use it, but there are some instruments I would never subject my listeners to in the sample domain.
 Solo Sax guitar or any string instrument.
 They are simply too expressive to leave to samples.
-When I used real strings on the Misfits score it simply came to life in a way that it never would have done otherwise.
+When I used real strings on the Misfits score it simply came to life in a way that it would never have done otherwise.

 And finally, if you could only work with one virtual instrument/plug-in for the rest of your career, what would it be and why?

 That is HARD… only one?
 Can I take a sampler and a library?
 Actually even that doesn’t make it any easier.
-I think it would be Omnisphere, because although I might not be able to get that "real" thing that samplers do, the sheer depth and breadth of the sounds and the programmability I think would keep me going for a very very long time.
+I think it would be Omnisphere because although I might not be able to get that "real" thing that samplers do, the sheer depth and breadth of the sounds and the programmability I think would keep me going for a very very long time.
 It’s got everything in there - it really has.